 What is a Portable Nebulizer Machine?

-Nebulizers are one of the most effective breathing treatments for people with respiratory conditions.
-A nebulizer will take your prescribed liquid medication and transform it into a mist that can be easily absorbed into your lungs to deliver your medication quickly and effectively.
+The best handheld nebulizers are one of the most effective breathing treatments for people with respiratory conditions.
+A portable nebulizer machine will take your prescribed liquid medication and transform it into a mist that can be easily absorbed into your lungs to deliver your medication quickly and effectively.

 Traditionally, nebulizer machines have been big and bulky.
 Jet nebulizers have to be plugged in while in use, making people who use them feel stuck.
 But with a portable nebulizer, patients can get their nebulized therapy and breathing treatment no matter where they are.